briansunter/graph/site/content/logseq/algorithms-boot-camp.md

 Feel free to [correct me, make suggestions, and ask questions on Twitter.](https://twitter.com/Bsunter) This guide is a living document; hopefully, a community of like-minded people will benefit from it.

 ## How the Bootcamp Works
-heading:: 2

-I built out a complete outline for every algorithm topic here [algorithms-boot-camp-study-guide]({{< sref "/pages/algorithms-boot-camp-study-guide" >}})
+I built out a complete outline for every algorithm topic here [[algorithms-boot-camp-study-guide]]

-The [complete guide]({{< sref "/pages/algorithms-boot-camp-study-guide" >}}) of what I plan to learn is extensive, so I'm building it out in public as a series of 3-month long "boot camp" learning sprints.
+The [complete guide]([[algorithms-boot-camp-study-guide]]) of what I plan to learn is extensive, so I'm building it out in public as a series of 3-month long "boot camp" learning sprints.

 There's a curriculum for the next 3-months on this page, so people will know what to expect and can give their input on what they want to see.